mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step5.md

 # Step 5
+Many API's need the ability to fetch an object by id.
+GraphQL does support this as well.
+There are a few ways to achive this.
 In this step you wil extend your query class to support fetching a single order by id

 ```csharp